41rumble/boss-updates/README.md

 # Boss Updates App

 A simple and secure React application for sharing information with your boss.
 The app features a clean, professional interface built with Material UI, optimized for both desktop and mobile viewing.
+It includes a MongoDB backend for persistent data storage.

 ## Features